-As usual, let's start with the contents of the Feiyutech Vimble 2 gimbal package which is enclosed within a practice custody that allows us to bring the product with us without being afraid of ruining it.
+As usual, let's start from the contents of the Feiyutech Vimble 2 gimbal package which is enclosed inside a practice custody that allows us to bring the product with us without being afraid of ruining it.
 In addition to the gimbal we find also a small tripod with silicone feet, so you do not have to bring back additional accessories for our shootings.
-In fact queso will screw into the photo screw input from 1 / 4 of an inch placed at the bottom of the handle of the gimbal, allowing then the filming of time lapse or for selfies.
+In fact queso It will be screwed into the screw-in screw from 1 / 4 of an inch placed at the bottom of the handle of the gimbal, allowing then the filming of time lapse or for selfies.
 Beyond that we will also find the micro USB charging cable, un wrist strap, the instruction manuals in Chinese / English and gods small cables with micro USB, Type-C and Lightning connections (for iPhone) that they will allow us to recharge our smartphone once connected to the gimbal.
 A truly brilliant solution.

 Finally we have the shutter button / video captureIn fact, with a click you can capture a photo while holding it down for about 1,5 seconds we will start or end a video recording.
 Keeping the shutter-release button pressed, we will see the LED light on the green.

 Well, we just have to deal with them functionality provided by the Feiyutech gimbal.
-Well the most classic are those of the Pan, Tilt and Roll-Angle (Follow) albeit the rotation is only 320 ° on all the axes.
+Well the most classic are those of the Pan, Tilt and Roll-Angle (Follow) albeit the rotation is only 320 ° in all axes.
 To these basic functions we associate the possibility of Motion Control related to faces and objects and to the Time Lapse in motion.
-Of the latter it will be enough to set the initial and final position to make the head of the Vimble 2 move automatically during shooting.
-It is possible to set the movement speed for the vertical and horizontal axis through the proprietary application, while the function can also be exploited using the smartphone camera app.
+It is sufficient to set the initial and final position of the latter so that the head of the Vimble 2 moves automatically during shooting.
+It is possible to set the movement speed for the vertical and horizontal axis through the proprietary application, while the function is exploitable even using the camera app of your smartphone.